SmartTeleMax/iktomi/doc/source/web-tutorial.rst

 There is a couple of handlers to match different url parts or other request
 properties: `web.match`, `web.prefix`, `web.methods`, `web.subdomain`, etc.

-Insanities routing is based on `web.cases` and `web.match` class.
+Iktomi routing is based on `web.cases` and `web.match` class.
 Constructor of class accepts a couple of other handlers.
 When called the instance calls each of handlers until it returns `webob.Response` object.